Suraj151/pdi-framework/README.md

 This is to handle specific event tasks that should be executed on event arrival. just register the event listener as task to perticular event and fire it when event happens.

 * **CommandBase :**
 This is to handle user commands.
-It will help to parse command options and provide it to command line service to execute the command.
+It will help to parse command options and provide it to respective command implementation to execute the command.

+* **PdiStl :**
+This is an low weight implementation of a C++ standard library for memory constrained devices imported from https://github.com/mike-matera/ArduinoSTL Thanks to mike for building this STL baseline for memory constrained devices.

 # Device Iot (beta)